 Service Template Automation Overview

-Starting in Junos OS Release 12.3, you can use service template automation (STA) to provision services such as VPLS VLAN, Layer 2 and Layer 3 VPNs, and IPsec across similar platforms running Junos OS.
-Service template automation uses the service-builder.slax op script to transform a user-defined service template definition into a uniform API, which you can then use to configure and provision services on similar platforms running Junos OS.
-This enables you to create a service template on one device, generalize the parameters, and then quickly and uniformly provision that service on other devices.
-This decreases the time required to configure the same service on multiple devices, and reduces configuration errors associated with manually configuring each device.
+You can use service template automation (STA) to provision services across devices running Junos OS that support this feature.
+You can provision services such as VPLS VLAN, Layer 2 and Layer 3 VPNs, and IPsec.
+Service template automation uses the service-builder.slax op script to transform a user-defined service template definition into a uniform API.
+You can then use the API to configure and provision services on similar devices.
+Thus you can create a service template on one device, generalize the parameters, and then quickly and uniformly provision that service on other devices.
+This process decreases the time required to configure the same service on multiple devices, and it reduces configuration errors associated with manually configuring each device.

 The following process outlines how to use service template automation to provision services: